IEEE-NOVA-SB/Basic_AI_Number_classifier_with_gradio/README.md

 This project is very, very, very simple.

-It is only for people at IEEE NOVA SB to learn how to use github, teachable machine and python
+It is only for people at IEEE NOVA SB to learn how to use github, teachable machine and python.

+Drive with teachable machine model: https://drive.google.com/drive/u/0/folders/1cEA1Mms2e--teOg-xbkUFbon69Svkt3_
 -----

 ## Project Description